dayanandv/LitEasy/README.md

 3. How to store and process the data for visualization?
    * Using JS to have client-side processing
    * Using Graph Databases on server side to improve storage/processing/speed
-4. Have layered networks (Authors/Papers/Research Area etc)
+4. Have layered networks (Authors/Papers/Research Area etc) visualized in 3D and analyzed to answer questions like the ones listed below.
+The edge weights would have different meaning according to their appearance in each of these layers (author-author : collaboration strength, paper-paper : citation and its relevance, research area - research area : interdisplinary and application nature of the research)
+   * How are authors (researchers) collaborating amongst their peer networks
+   * How is

 ## Other ideas:
 1. Incorporating DGNNs